 We would also recommend using www.commonsensemedia.org which allows you to explore media by age, which uses a traffic light system for ease of use, informs parents what they need to know about the media in question and what the child can learn from the media.

 There has been much talk recently about both the benefits and the downsides to social media.
 This includes concerns not only over cyberbullying but also how children can keep themselves safe.
-With Primary aged children now having access to social media the school has added some guidance below to help you help your child.
+With Primary aged children now having access to social media the school has added some guidance above to help you help your child.